buxtronix/phev2mqtt/protocol/README.md

 |       5 | Second        |
 |       6 | Day of week   |
 |       7 | Device rooted |

+### 0x10 - Register wifi client

+This command is issued when the car is in registration mode.
+A new client that connects to the car sends this command, then the car registers its mac address as a valid client.

+### 0x15 - Unregister Wifi client

+This command is issued in any mode (registration or otherwise).
+It removes the Wifi registration for the client (based on the MAC address it sees for the TCP client).

 ### 0x1b - set climate state